CyrusMoreno/alpacas-r-socute/gs/xl.md

 ## Working with spreadsheets

-One experience I had with spreadsheets, perfomance really take toll as the data grew bigger or if I try to work with big data.
-But it good quick viewer and functions are quite useful.
-I compiled useful spreadsheets functions for data analysis based on Shashank Kalanithi [^1] youtube video as guide in making this list.
+One experience I had with spreadsheets is that the perfomance diminish as data grew bigger or if I try to work with big data.
+But it is good for as a quick viewer for medium or small sheet and functions are quite useful.
+I have compiled useful spreadsheets functions and techniques for data analysis based on Shashank Kalanithi [^1] youtube video.

 **Aggregate Functions**